Randy Chevrier: New York Jets

-Calgary Stampeders
+Calgary Stampeders (first stint)

 On January 31, 2005, he signed with the Calgary Stampeders of the Canadian Football League.
 The next year, he played the whole season wearing a cast on his left hand, while making nine tackles, eight special teams tackles and one quarterback sack.

 In 2008, he registered 13 special-teams tackles, one defensive tackle and one pass defensed.
 The next year, he was converted into an offensive tackle, playing as a reserve and making seven special teams tackles.

 In 2010, he posted five special teams tackles, one punt for 53 yards, one fumble recovery and one reception for his second career touchdown.
 The next year, he had eight special teams tackles.

 In 2012, he tallied five special teams.
 The next year appeared in all 18 regular-season games, made nine special-teams tackles and also played in the Western Final.

 In 2014, he became the 23rd player in franchise history to play with the club at least 10 seasons.
 He also earned the CFL's Tom Pate Memorial Award for outstanding sportsmanship and community contributions.
 He wasn't re-signed after the 2015 season.
 During his time with the team he served as an offensive lineman, defensive lineman and fullback.